threatexpress/domainhunter/README.md

 ## Changes

+- 16 May 2018
+    + Update queries to increase probability of quickly finding a domain available for instant purchase.
+Previously, many reported domains had an "In Auction" or "Make an Offer" status.
+New criteria: .com|.net|.org + Alexa Ranked + Available for Purchase
+    + Improved logic to filter out uncategorized and some potentially undesirable domain categorizations in the final text table and HTML output
+    + Removed unnecessary columns from HTML report

 - 6 May 2018
     + Fixed expired domains parsing when performing a keyword search
     + Minor HTML and text table output updates